SmalsResearch/bePelias/README.md

 - implementing "size" parameter for search call
 - unstructured:
     - interp if coords = 0,0
     - improve "transformers" in output to be more explicit
+- Rename single_parser into geocode_parser